Village Hall, Kington St Michael, Chippenham, Wiltshire, SN14 6HX. Tel. 01249 750181

 Find us on Facebook.

-POST POINT SELF SERVICE FACILITYOpen during normal shop hoursMailing service for the UK, Europe and World WidePostal collection 4.45pm Monday to Friday
+POST POINT SELF SERVICE FACILITYOpen during normal shop hoursMailing service for the UK and World WidePostal collection 4.45pm Monday to Friday

 Easy access, easy parking - here's a map